-Some fun facts about me…I once tried to nail a worm to a board so I could better understand how they worked (at the same time my dad was making me put them on a hook to fish) and my parents gave me a sand shark they caught (frozen) and when I cut it open, it had been pregnant!
-Curious!
-Ok – now for some more of what you expected when you visited here.
-I was a clinical social worker and director of family support, with multiple programs under me, for a large agency serving people with ASD before returning to school to complete my PhD.
+Some fun facts about me…I once tried to nail a worm to a board so I could better understand how they worked (at the same time my dad was making me put them on a hook to fish).
+My parents gave me a sand shark they caught (frozen) and when I cut it open, it had been pregnant!
+Curious about everything!
+Ok – now for what you expected when you visited here.
+I was a clinical social worker and director of family support, with multiple programs under me, for a large agency serving people with Autism Spectrum Disorder before returning to school to complete my PhD.
+My clinical supervisor (2 years) for my license held both a PhD in psychology and social work.
 My MSW and PhD are from the Brown School at Washington University in St. Louis, a powerhouse for social work and public health.
-I also earned a graduate certificate in management, and the PhD in social work was multidisciplinary, and for me, funded by an NIMH predoctoral fellowship.
+I also earned a graduate certificate in management, and my PhD in social work was multidisciplinary and funded by an NIMH predoctoral fellowship.
 I worked for Dr. Enola Proctor and then Dr. Arlene Stiffman, two fantastic people and mentors.
 My dissertation was funded by an R03 from NIDA.
-For my postdoc, I attended Washington University School of Medicine, in Psychiatry in Dr. Cottler’s Epidemiology and Prevention Research Group,.
-As part of my postdoc, I earned a masters degree in psychiatric epidemiology.
-I’ve been working with Dr. Cottler since then, becoming faculty at WUSM until coming to UF in 2011.
-I conduct research through HealthStreet, with Dr. Cottler, and in my own group.
+For my postdoc, I attended Washington University School of Medicine, in Psychiatry in Dr. Linda Cottler’s Epidemiology and Prevention Research Group.
+As part of my postdoc, I earned a master's degree in psychiatric epidemiology.
+I’ve been working with Dr. Cottler since then, becoming faculty at WUSM before moving to UF in 2011.
+I conduct research through UF HealthStreet, with Dr. Cottler, and in my own group.